Infant Abduction Prevention in Hospitals

 The Case for One Infrastructure Across All Patient Safety Applications

-Penguin’s PenSafe platform is designed around a different model: one sensor network, deployed once, that simultaneously supports infant protection, staff duress alerting, wander and elopement prevention, and asset tracking.
+Penguin’s PenSafe platform is built around a different model: one sensor network, deployed once, that simultaneously supports infant protection, staff duress alerting, wander and elopement prevention, and asset tracking.
 The BLE 5.1 locators installed for infant monitoring are the same locators that power staff panic alerting and patient elopement detection.
 There is no duplication of hardware, no parallel maintenance burden, and no per-application infrastructure cost.

 A sensor network deployed for infant protection can support staff duress alerting, patient elopement monitoring, and asset tracking on the same infrastructure.
 Facilities that evaluate these use cases together get significantly better return on infrastructure investment than those that deploy point solutions for each problem separately.